ezsystems/commerce-documentation/docs/api/rest_api.md

 # REST API (Version 4.2)

-silver.eShop extends the Rest API of eZ Platform with:
+eZ Commerce extends the REST API of eZ Platform with the following features:

 ## Basket API